js-arias/geomodels/earthbyte-360-5/README.md

 The model is stored in the file `geomod-earthbyte.tab`.

+## Paleogeography

+The 'ocean plateau' layers are just the tectonic features pixelated at each time.

+The model is stored in the file `timepix-earthbyte.tab`.

 ## Time frame

 The rotations are defined from 410 million years to today,